Australia Awards Pacific Scholarships

 Some countries may limit the level of study (technical, undergraduate or postgraduate) and give priority to certain fields of study to better meet development needs.

 Australia Awards Pacific Scholarships are offered to Papua New Guinea citizens under the Papua New Guinea Health Awards for courses in Midwifery, Nursing and Community Health Work.
 To be eligible, applicants must first satisfy the eligibility and acceptance requirements of a participating Papua New Guinean health college or university.
-For more information please contact the Scholarships PNG Facility in Port Moresby or visit the Facility website.
+For more information please contact the Scholarships PNG Facility in Port Moresby.

 More country specific information is available from the Australian Diplomatic Mission in the country of citizenship.